- Transfer Credit

 - EPHR - Eligibility point hour ratio is calculated from all the courses required for admission to the major

-- MPHR- Major point hour ratio is calculated from all core courses and technical electives for the major
+- MPHR- Major point hour ratio is calculated from all core courses, core electives, technical electives for the major

 How do I apply to the Civil or Environmental Engineering majors?
-Please refer to the CEG website Admissions section for the pre-requisites, application, instructions and deadlines as application materials and processes are subject to change.
+Please refer to the CEG website "Application to Major" (under your intended program) section for the pre-requisites, application, instructions and deadlines as application materials and processes are subject to change.

 How can I find out when I schedule for classes?
 Around the middle of the academic term, you should receive an email from the Registrar’s Office notifying you that the dates for your enrollment appointment have been posted on your Student Center.